folio-org/docs/content/en/docs/Acquisitions/Orders/_index.md

 *   **Orders: Manage acquisition units.** This permission allows the user to change the assignment of acquisition units for an order or order line.
 *   **Orders: Remove orders.** This permission allows the user to delete orders.
 With this permission, the user can also view and edit existing orders.
 Additionally, they can view order settings.
 *   **Orders: Reopen purchase orders.** This permission allows the user to reopen an order.
+*   **Orders: Show all hidden fields.** This permission allows the user to view all fields on a purchase order that were hidden by creation from an order template.
 *   **Orders: Unopen purchase orders.** This permission allows the user to unopen an order.
 *   **Orders: Update encumbrances.** This permission allows the user to update encumbrances for an open order.
 *   **Orders: View order lines.** This permission allows the user to search for and view order lines.
 Additionally, they can view order settings.